cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Pre-Shared Key Recommendations

-As per {{mode-psk-auth}}, PSKs SHOULD be at least Nh bytes long, and SHOULD be derived from at least Nh bytes of entropy.
-Low-entropy PSKs are NOT RECOMMENDED.
+In the PSK mode (see {{mode-psk-auth}}), PSKs SHOULD be at least Nh bytes long, and SHOULD be derived from at least Nh bytes of entropy.
+While an HPKE ciphertext does not reveal anything about the PSK (as a consequence of the IND-CCA2 property), application behaviors may create an oracle that tells an attacker whether a given PSK is correct or not.
+For example, a receiver whose behavior is observably different based on the success or failure of an HPKE decryption would provide such an oracle.
+Given such an oracle, an adversary may be able to recover a low-entropy PSK by brute-force search.

-Applications which use low-entropy PSKs are subject to dictionary attack by active adversaries.
-For example, consider an application wherein a sender and receiver share a low-entropy PSK k.
-Moreover, assume the receiver exposes an oracle indicating whether or not decryption succeeds.
-An adversary can exhaustively search for the value of k by sending test messages to the receiver, each authenticated using a test PSK value, and subsequently querying the decryption oracle to determine if the PSK value was correct.
+This risk does not arise for the AuthPSK mode, because the attacker cannot generate candidate ciphertexts without access to the sender's private key.

 ## Domain Separation